Losing Teeth Causes Bone Loss and Bite Collapse

+Teeth provide support for jaw bone, lips and cheek tissue.
+When teeth are lost, tissue can collapse into the teeth spaces.
 The jaw bone maintains strength by the stimulation teeth receive through biting and chewing.
-When there is a missing tooth, the jaw bone in that area weakens because it doesn’t receive stimulation.
-The weakening of the bone is a process called ‘resorption’.
+When there is a missing tooth, the jaw bone in that area weakens because it doesn’t get any pressure.
+Weakening of the bone is a process called ‘resorption’ and osteoporosis.

-The loss of bone mass in one area can spread.
+Loss of bone volume in one area can spread.
 As the entire jaw bone declines in strength, teeth can become affected.
 This can increase the risk of teeth breaking, gum disease, and cavities.
 Loss of bone structure changes your facial appearance.
 The face begins to look sunken-in because the lips and cheeks have less support from teeth and jaw bone volume.
-Think about what the face of a homeless, toothless person looks like.
-The quickest way to look years older and wrinkly, is to lose jaw bone and facial bone.
+The quickest way to look years older and wrinkly, is to lose jaw and facial bone.
+There are new natural bone regeneration techniques using platelet rich fibrin or PRF.

-Without the support of a neighboring tooth, teeth will start to shift.
-This can cause misalignment of the bite and gaps in between other teeth.
-Teeth may also start to loosen because of their shifting into new locations.
+Without the support of surrounding teeth, a tooth will start to shift.
+This can cause misalignment of the bite and gaps in between teeth.
+Teeth may also start to loosen as they move out of position.
+This is called bite collapse and tooth splaying.
 When spaces open up in between teeth, food and bacteria get trapped and it causes gum disease and tooth decay.
 As teeth move into new positions, they meet one another differently top to bottom.
 This can cause bite problems, teeth clenching and grinding at night-time.

 Teeth have a great influence in the way your face look.
 If you’ve ever seen people with an overbite and looked at their profile, you can see the overbite even when they don’t open their mouth.
 This is just an example of how the teeth influences what the face looks like.
 Missing teeth and other shifting can change the way the face looks, and the changes may not be in a way people prefer.